 Content development:

 2. Add new, unique articles and other topical materials.
-Google gives more weight to sites that it sees as actively developing.
+Google gives more weight to sites it sees as actively developing.

 Growth of quality links to the main page and to your article placements on this PBN.
 Often, this method is used if the page jumps on indexation and you need to increase its priority in the eyes of the search engine.